Colourway Corral: Jordan Brand’s 'Shattered Backboard'

 Air Jordan 1 ‘Shattered Backboard 3.0’ (2019)

-Excitement brewed during the extended lead up to the Air Jordan 1 ‘Shattered Backboard 3.0'.
-But when pics first started to surface, fans were polarised after finding that the upper was constructed with textured patent leather.
+Excitement brewed during the extended lead-up to the But when , fans were polarised – turns out the upper was constructed with textured, patent leather.
 Was it worth the hype?
+Certainly was to

 Air Jordan 1 Low ‘Shattered Backboard’ (2019)

-It took four years, but in 2019 the low-top sibling to the Air Jordan 1 received the famed ‘Shattered Backboard’ colourway.
-Interestingly, it also kept to the original colour-blocking strategy, with black toe-style front and Swoosh, plus rear orange overlays and toe box.
+It took four years, but in 2019 the to the Air Jordan 1 It kept to the original colour-blocking strategy, with black toe and Swoosh plus orange heel overlays and toe box.
+Classic white rubber midsoles and orange outsoles rounded out the design.

 Air Jordan Mars 270 ‘Shattered Backboard’ (2019)

-Always pulling obscure colourway inspirations for their latest creations, Jordan Brand looked to the black and orange for an Air Jordan Mars 270 in 2019.
-It wasn’t as popular as its AJ1 counterparts, but sure was clean!
+Always pulling obscure colourway inspirations for their creations, Jordan Brand looked to the black and orange for an in 2019.
+It wasn’t as popular as its AJ1 counterparts, but it sure was clean, with the motif's signature hues capped off with metallic silver Swooshes.

 Air Jordan Defy SP ‘Shattered Backboard’ (2019)

-Jordan Brand loved the ‘Shattered Backboard’ colourway in 2019!
-They rounded out the year with the strapping Air Jordan Defy SP in black, orange and white.
+The fourth 'Shattered Backboard' release in just one year – Jordan Brand were hanging their hat on the colourway in 2019!
+They rounded 2019 out with the strapping in pitch black, juicy orange, and crisp white.

 Air Jordan 1 Mid ‘Shattered Backboard’ (2020)

-Not all Air Jordan 1 Mids are mid!
+Not all are mid!
 Especially not when combined with one of the most iconic Jordan Brand colourways of all time.
 2020 saw the Mid-top AJ1 receive the ‘Shattered Backboard’ look.

-At the beginning of 2021, the sneakersphere was hit with the nice surprise that another Air Jordan 1 Low was receiving the ‘Shattered Backboard’ treatment.
-Officially, this AJ1 Low was actually named ‘Starfish’ however shares a striking resemblance to the colour-blocking used on 2016’s ‘Reverse Shattered Backboard’.
+At the beginning of 2021, the sneakersphere was hit with the nice surprise that another Air Jordan 1 Low was getting itself gussied up in the ‘Shattered Backboard’ colourway.
+Officially, this AJ1 Low was named ‘Starfish’ – however it bears a striking resemblance to the colour-blocking used on 2016’s ‘Reverse Shattered Backboard’.

-The most recent ‘Shattered Backboard’ release is interesting.
-Employing the Air Jordan 5, the mesh that’s usually reserved for the midfoot area, was extended all the way up to the ankle collar.
-The iconic black and orange hits touch the midsole.
+The second ‘Shattered Backboard’ (aka 'Orange Blaze') release of 2021 hit the Air Jordan 5, and it presented a unique build; the mesh that’s usually reserved for the midfoot area on the model extended all the way up to the ankle collar.
+The iconic black and orange hues daubed the midsole.